oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

     ```

-In the next task, you will be able to test the sample report based on the transactions committed when the `add_replication_activeactive_adminclient.sh` script runs.
+In the next task, you will be able to add DML transactions to `DBNORTH` and `DBSOUTH` PDBs.

 ## Task 2: Add DML to DBNORTH and DBSOUTH PDBs and Check the PDBs for Committed Transactions